dj-io/blu/blu-cli/README.md

 5. Open a pull request on Github.

 ### Developer Mode 🪄:

 ### Setting up developer mode

- `Developer mode enables additional CLI commands (e.g., sun build and sun deploy) that are not available in production.
+ `Developer mode enables additional CLI commands (e.g., blu build and blu deploy) that are not available in production.
 Follow these steps to configure and use developer mode:`

 ---